 Address: 2579 S Loop 289 #250, Lubbock, TX 79423

-If you visit Lubbock with kids, a trip to the Science Spectrum Museum and OMNI Theater is a must!
+If you visit Lubbock with kids, a trip to the Science Spectrum Museum and OMNI Theater is necessary!
 This museum has three floors of hands-on physical science exhibits, live science shows, an aquarium, and the OMNI Theater.

 One of the permanent exhibits includes the Lubbock Children’s Museum, designed for tots five years old and younger.
-This section consists of a vet clinic, a supermarket, and a road system.
+This section includes a vet clinic, a supermarket, and a road system.

 The live science demonstrations are like seeing an episode of Bill Nye the Science Guy in person, with chemistry and electricity shows.
 In addition, the museum hosts live animal shows with snakes and other reptiles.